functionland/docs/docs/index.md

 You can do that by :

-  * heading over to [getting started](./getting-started) and learning all about developing your own DApps on top of the Box platform
+  * heading over to the [FULA API](./api-intro) docs and learning all about developing your own DApps on top of the Box platform

   * [subscribing](https://fx.land) for updates to get notified when we launch on Kickstarter